 I recently read a novel called “And the mountains echoed" by an Afghan American author named Khaled Hosseini.
-In the book there's a character… Her family moves to the States, and her dad makes her go to Farsi lessons.
+In the book there's a character whose family moves to the States, and her dad makes her go to Farsi lessons.

 Clearly, she doesn’t want to study Farsi.
 However, years later, there’s a scene where she has to translate an important letter written in Farsi.
 Suddenly those endless hours of study are paying off.